 Pricing (Free vs. Premium)

 First, we tried the free version.
-As seen in previous sections, we weren’t able to choose the server we connect to.
+As seen in previous sections, we weren’t able to choose the server we connected to.
 This remains the same when opting for the premium version.

-The only upgrades we got targeted the bandwidth usage and the advertisements.
+The only upgrades we got targeted bandwidth usage and advertisements.
 The free version allows 2GBs per month, and the app’s speed test bombards users with ads.

 When it’s premium, users have to pay $4.99 a month, which grants them unlimited bandwidth, and the ads in the Speed Test will cease to exist.
 Despite being beneficial, this is not enough.
 No new features – no added value.